Phong-Rodrigues Extrinsic Vector-Field Processing: Bracket Comparison

 While the previous section described the construction of the stiffness matrix for vector-fields, corresponding to the Dirichlet energy defined by the covariant derivative, a similar approach can be used to define other energies.
 We also show that our discretization can be used to define the Lie bracket operator.

-We note that the subsequent discussion holds for all finite-elements discretization of vector fields that supports differentiation.
-In particular, we discuss constructions of the Killing energy and definitions of the Lie bracket derived from the finite-elements proposed by Stein~\etal \cite{Stein:2020:CGF}.
-While in principal a similar approach can be used with the finite-elements of Kn\"oppel~\etal \cite{Knoppel:2013:TOG}, the lack of a closed-form expression for the basis functions makes this challenging in practice.
+The following discussion holds for all finite-elements discretization of vector-fields that support evaluation of their derivative.
+In particular, we discuss constructions of the Killing energy and definitions of the Lie bracket derived from the finite-elements proposed by Stein~\etal \cite{Stein:2020:CGF} (ignoring discontinuities along edges).
+While in principle a similar approach can be used with the finite-elements of Kn\"oppel~\etal \cite{Knoppel:2013:TOG}, the lack of a closed-form expression for the basis functions makes this challenging in practice.
+This issue is addressed in the later work of Liu~\etal~\cite{Liu:TOG:2016}.